jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 ![Spin-Orbit Resonance "ledges" calculated with TidalPy.
 A planet can become trapped on a ledge (stuck at a certain spin rate) for millions of years depending on its interior structure. [adapted from REF].\label{fig:sor}](SOR.png){ width=20% }

-TidalPy has proven to be a powerful tool in investigating tides within the Solar System [REFs] and beyond [REFs].
-Future releases will focus on increasing performance, improving usability, and incorporating more physics.
-Get started using TidalPy by installing the package and checking out the documentation over at [https://tidalpy.info](https://tidalpy.info)

 # Citations